DiegoAccorinti/XKA-SEGA-control-test-cart/README.md

 # XKA-SEGA-control-test-cart
-XKA SEGA test cart dump for preservation || Thanks to Nahuel Retegui for giving up the cartridge to be able to perform the dump and the photos of the PCB board and label.
+XKA SEGA test cart dump for preservation, by Diego Accorinti aka DoctorColeco || Thanks to Nahuel Retegui for giving up the cartridge to be able to perform the dump and the photos of the PCB board and label.

 EPROM 27C010 (I) dump ![here](eproms_dump/AM27C010@DIP32(eprom_1).BIN)